Shaptarshi-Basu/User-API/README.md

-# REST API
+# User API

-The REST API using AWS Lambda, API gateway and DynamoDB.
+Rest API implmentation using AWS Lambda, API gateway and DynamoDB.
 It enable to create/update and list users.